 - Dower House was the home provided for a widow on the Dogmersfield Park estate.

 - Old Thatch Cottage dates from the mid-17thC (ie. before the canal).
 Its garden is open to the public on NGS Open Days.

 - The Hunting Lodge on the edge of Odiham Common is a cottage orné (an ornately designed small country home, in rustic style).
 Built in the 1730s, the striking pseudo-Jacobean façade of this (otherwise very plain) gamekeeper's house was designed to be seen from Dogmersfield Park.

 - The eponymous house at Wilk's Water was converted from two gamekeeper's cottages by the Redgrave theatrical family in 1956, and used by them as a country retreat.

-- St Mary, Winchfield dates from 1150.
+- St Mary the Virgin, Winchfield dates from 1150.
 It has a particularly fine chancel arch with Norman ornamentation, but unfortunately the church is usually locked.